Branch: National Guard

 Number of PCS's: 8

 Share your military spouse story:

-My story began in small town America as an 18 year old college student dating what my father called a “jet head.”
+My story began in Plattsburgh, NY as an 18 year-old college student dating an Airman.
 Six months after meeting John he was off to serve a year in Korea.
+A year later we were married and off to Germany for the next six and half years where our first son Ryan was born.
 Little did I know at the time, this would be the beginning of a long and remarkable experience as a military spouse.
-A year later we were married and off to Germany for the next six and half years where our first son Ryan was born five years later.
-The next two decades on the military roller coaster of combat deployments, travel abroad, moves from coast to coast where exciting, challenging, sometimes disappointing, but never regretful.
-The opportunities I have been given, the people I have met, and lifetime bonds made as a military spouse would not have been possible had I not got in line for the ride of my life with that “jet head.”
+The next two decades on the military roller coaster of combat deployments, travel abroad, moves from coast to coast were exciting, challenging, sometimes disappointing, but never regretful.
+The opportunities I have been given, the people I have met, and lifetime bonds made as a military spouse would not have been possible had I not taken the ride of my life with that Airman.
 I am honored and grateful to serve alongside of my Active Duty spouse for the past two and half decades.
 Service has taught me to be a resilient, caring and compassionate human being, and the importance of giving back to the men and women who preserve our freedoms and the American way of life.
-These traits are the foundation of our family and continue on through to future generations with my older son Ryan, who is in the Air Force and currently serving abroad on his third combat tour in three years.
-The “Military Family” is who we are and I wouldn’t change a thing if given the opportunity.
-The joys and struggles experienced through countless moves, deployments, missed once in a lifetime moments and loss of “family" over the years has humbled me and provided a perspective of being grateful for every day you have with loved ones.
-I carry this on through my work with the military community and service to the veterans and the families that have come before us.
+My grandfather fought in the Battle of the Bulge.
+He passed away before I was born but I can only imagine the conversations we would be having!
+The traits of my grandfather are the foundation of our family and continue on through to future generations; with both of my children currently serving in the USAF.
+The “Military Family” is who we are and I wouldn’t change a thing.
+The joys and struggles we have experienced through countless moves, deployments, missed once in a lifetime moments and loss of “family" over the years has humbled me and reminds me to be grateful for every day you have with loved ones.
+I carry this on through my work with the military community and continue to honor veterans and their families that have come before us.

 Describe your involvement in the military community: